Xiaohan5349/approw-docs-v1/docs/guides/faqs/how-to-validate-user-token.md

 ### Use the application public key to verify the IdToken signed by the RS256 algorithm

 If you use the **RS256** signature algorithm, you need to use the **public key** to verify the signature.
-Approw uses a private key to sign the application, please use `https://<application domain>.approw.com/oidc/.well-known/jwks.jsonthe public key to verify the signature.Both **access_token** and **id_token** issued by Approw can be verified with the above public key.
+Approw uses a private key to sign the application, please use `https://www.approw.com/oidc/.well-known/jwks.json` the public key to verify the signature.Both **access_token** and **id_token** issued by Approw can be verified with the above public key.

 If you use javascript, you can use the jose library to verify the RS256 signature: